There is something magical about a white garden. It has a freshness and purity that is difficult to achieve with other colours.

 Rose-petal-salad-2

-Sometimes known as silverbush, this small evergreen shrub has silvery leaves and white trumpet shaped flowers in spring and summer.
+This relatively low growing, evergreen shrub has silver leaves and white trumpet shaped flowers throughout spring and summer.

 • Sun – Full sun